Canine-Approved: Best Electric Cars For Your Dog

 Skoda Enyaq iV

-Unlike the Model Y, the Enyaq has not made use of the front boot space, but this isn’t a necessity considering how big the actual boot is.
-It has a capacity of 585 litres, which extends if you pull the back seats down.
+Unlike the Model Y, the Enyaq does not have a front boot, but this doesn’t end up being a necessity due to how big the boot actually is - with a capacity of 585 litres, which extends if you pull the back seats down.
 The Skoda Enyaq will easily fit your holiday luggage or your large dog very comfortably.

 Mercedes EQB